 The most frequent form of pink eye is actually viral, though it’s often treated with antibacterial eye drops or ointments as a precautionary measure.
 In its viral form, it can take 2 to 3 days to clear up and become non-contagious.
 The bacterial form lasts longer — five days or so in most cases — but becomes non-contagious within 24 hours of administering antibacterial drugs.
 And while the myth that it’s caused by getting fecal matter in the eye seems unfounded (it certainly doesn’t help), the actual causes can range from everything from respiratory viruses in the sinuses to herpes.

-Regardless of the cause, the signs are pretty clear: ooze that seals the eyes shut, resembling green boogers that colonize on the eyelashes; swollen eyelids and itching.
+Regardless of the cause, the signs are pretty clear: ooze that seals the eyes shut and resembles green boogers that colonize on the eyelashes; swollen eyelids and itching.

 “It’s kind of a deal-breaker for parents who need to work and their kid gets kicked out of school.
 It kind of changes your life for a while,” says Deenadayalu.
 “If anyone touches the discharge, it’s very contagious.
 And if kids touch their eye, they’re going to touch something else.”